The Poulton Hall website

 The entrance to the walled gardens is intended to make you think you are entering a world of make-believe.
 Roger Lancelyn Green’s works, and those of his friends such as C. S. Lewis and J. R. R. Tolkien, have introduced generations of children (and adults) to imaginary lands and marvellous adventures.

-In the southwest corner of the large garden is a wood carving by Jim Heath, The Jabberwock (Alice Through the Looking Glass – Lewis Carroll) which comes “whiffling through the tulgy wood” and sometimes breathes out smoke.
+In the southwest corner of the large garden is a wood carving by John White (The original one by Jim Heath sadly succumbed to the elements), The Jabberwock (Alice Through the Looking Glass – Lewis Carroll) which comes “whiffling through the tulgy wood” and sometimes breathes out smoke.
 Roger Lancelyn Green wrote The Story of Lewis Carroll (1949), edited Lewis Carroll’s diaries and collected letters, founded the Lewis Carroll Society.

 The Classical Garden has an arrangement of columns in one corner, various stone urns and a sculpture recalling Roger Lancelyn Green’s Tales of the Greek Heroes and The Tale of Troy.